 Ventilators are often used when a patient is under sedation, unable to breathe on their own, or when under general anesthesia during surgery.
 It’s a common medical routine to aide a patient in breathing, however, it can sometimes result in complications.

 Have you or a loved one been placed on a ventilator and ended up developing pneumonia?
 Ventilator-associated pneumonia (VAP) can cause a serious infection or death.
-Money cannot heal or bring back your loved one back, but a Washington, D.C. ventilator-associated pneumonia attorney at LawMD can give you the help you need to fight for the compensation you deserve.
+Money cannot heal or bring back your loved one, but ventilator-associated pneumonia attorneys at LawMD can give you the help you need to fight for the compensation you deserve.

 Ventilator-associated pneumonia is an infection that can develop in the lungs.
 A ventilator is a type of machine that provides the patient with oxygen through a tube inserted in the mouth or nose or, in some cases, through a hole in the neck.